 • In a large bowl, combine the flour, oats, and salt.
 Then pour in the brown sugar and butter.
 Mix it all together until you get a chunky crumble.

 • Pour the sliced strawberries into a 9×9 or 10 inch round pie dish.
-Squeeze lemon juice and sprinkle sugar.
+Squeeze lemon juice, cornstarch, and granulated sugar.
 Mix it all together.

-2 tablespoons lemon juice, 2 tablespoons granulated sugar
+2 Tablespoons lemon juice, 2 Tablespoons granulated sugar, 1 Tablespoon cornstarch

 • Scoop all of the flour and oat crumble onto the strawberries and spread evenly.